d2l-ai/d2l-en/chapter_deep-learning-computation/model-construction.md

 Then, all that's left is to instantiate our two `Dense` layers, assigning them to `self.hidden` and `self.output`, respectively.
-Again note that when dealing with standard functionality like this, we don't have to worry about backpropagation, since the `backward` method is generated for us automatically.
+Again note that when dealing with standard functionality like this, we do not have to worry about backpropagation, since the `backward` method is generated for us automatically.
 The same goes for the `initialize` method.
 Let us try this out: